Néstor Kirchner: Relations with the judiciary

 The Argentine judiciary had been unpopular since the presidency of Carlos Menem, most of whose judicial appointments were based on loyalty; his judiciary was known as the "automatic majority".
 Kirchner sought to remove the most controversial judges and organized the impeachment of Supreme Court president Julio Nazareno, who chose to resign.
 Judge Adolfo Vázquez also resigned before impeachment, citing personal reasons.
 Judges Eduardo Moline O'Connor and Guillermo López also resigned under similar circumstances.
 The vacancies were well received by the public, boosting Kirchner's popularity.

-He arranged a new system to appoint judges.
+Kirchner arranged a new system to appoint judges.
 Instead of simply proposing a new judge candidate to the Congress, the presidency first released names of a number of potential candidates, who were then evaluated by several non-governmental organizations, who assessed if the candidate was suitable as a judge.
 The Ministry of Justice and Human Rights compiled all the support and criticism, and the president then decided which candidate would be proposed to the Congress, which made the final decision, as under the previous system.
 Raúl Zaffaroni, a former FREPASO politician, was the first judicial appointment under the new system.
 He was followed by Elena Highton de Nolasco, the first woman appointed to the Supreme Court.
 The appointment of Carmen Argibay (another female judge) was controversial, since Argibay was an atheist and a supporter of legal abortion.
 The judges held liberal views on criminal justice, countering social demands for harsher, pro-victim policies after the murder of Axel Blumberg.
 However, the new Supreme Court had little political power, as the national government ignored all rulings that were not favorable.

+Following the murder of 18-year-old Alfredo Marcenac in Belgrano, Buenos Aires, at the hands of serial shooter Martín Ríos, Kirchner sent a bill to Congress to approve a plan of national disarmament, which was eventually passed upon pressure from civil society in the aftermath of the Belgrano serial shootings and, previously, of the Carmen de Patagones school shooting.